Skip to content

 # Determine and set width

-x_size = constants.X_SCALE * (margins["x"][1] - margins["x"][0])
+x_size = self.constants.X_SCALE * (margins["x"][1] - margins["x"][0])

 if self.width_limit is not None and x_size > self.width_limit: